dotrosedotnet/planner-generator/README.md

 This project hopes to be a generator for custom planners.
 The dream is generation of a full year planner pdf which can then be easily printed.
 The pdf will include whatever sections (daily, weekly, monthly, etc.) the user wants, in whatever order they want, laid out how they want.
 There will be a web interface for the planner generator.

-I'm starting with hand-coded postscript of a daily timeline.
-I suspect that I'll want to generate the postscript with another language eventually.
+I'm starting with hand-coded PostScript of a daily timeline.
+I suspect that I'll want to generate the PostScript with another language eventually.
 I'm tempted to use `bash` so that most anybody could run this without needing more software.

 I suspect that a web implementation will use `ps2pdf` and embed a pdf viewer.